Tempestarii: Storm raising

 During the witch hunts the belief in witches who could raise storms was not limited to the Tempestarii.
 Depending on a witch's preference, they were believed to cause tempests, hailstorms, and lightning.
 Witches struck homes and crops alike, sank ships, killed men and animals, and it was believed they took great delight in the process.
 Church authorities gave credence to the belief by stating that God permitted the Devil and witches to perform these acts as punishment for the wickedness of the world.

 Since ancient times around the world, the ability to control elements—including the raising of storms and causing rain—has been attributed to magicians, shamans, sorcerers, and witches.
 As early as 700 A.D., the Catholic Church prosecuted sorcerers for causing storms.

 The most famous storm believed to be caused by witches was recorded in 1591 during the North Berwick Witch Trials.
 John Fian and his alleged coven of witches were accused of raising a sea storm to drown James VI and Queen Anne on their way from Denmark.
+Shakespeare's final play "The Tempest" also contains a magician named Prospero who is capable of causing tempests.